milktrader/Saute.jl/README.md

 Jacques: Oh, just cooking up a little something with Julia.
 John: Wow, sounds great!
 Jacques: Yeah, we're doing some taste tests for a few recipes we're working on.
-John: Awesome, do you have all the ingredients you'll need.
+John: Awesome, do you have all the ingredients you'll need?
 Jacques: Yeah, we think so.
 Not sure yet.
 John: Okay, well let me know when you're done.
 I'm hungry already!
 Jacques: John, this is just a metaphor.